haoyxc/ilovemylife/README.md

 - Post privacy - by default only visible to friends but can be public to everyone

 ### Julie:
--Script to retrieve necessary data from datatables (friends, interests, affiliations) -Format accordingly and write to text file that will be read by MR -Hadoop Adsorption Algorithmn that will generate friend recommendations for each node -Static friendship visualizer (see your friends)

 ### Maria:
 - Chat Server